 About the College of Education and Human Sciences

-The College of Education at Louisiana Tech University is one of the five colleges comprising Louisiana Tech University.
+The College of Education and Human Sciences at Louisiana Tech University is one of the five colleges comprising Louisiana Tech University.
 The mission of the College traces back to the origins of Louisiana Tech in 1894, where the preparation of teachers was a mission of the institution.
-The College of Education features nationally recognized faculty and undergraduate and graduate programs in kinesiology, psychology, and teacher and leader preparation.
+The College of Education and Human Sciences features nationally recognized faculty and undergraduate and graduate programs in kinesiology, psychology, and teacher and leader preparation.

 Our Vision: to be recognized as an inclusive learning community renowned for fostering competent, ethical, and caring professionals who contribute significantly to a diverse and dynamic world through research, development, and application.

 Our Mission: to provide high-quality educational experiences for students across the lifespan, to enhance and extend knowledge bases through research and other scholarly activities, and to serve the community through collaborative endeavors.